telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/export.md

 ---
 title: Exporting
-page_title: Exporting | Kendo UI PivotGrid Widget
+page_title: Exporting | Kendo UI PivotGrid
 description: "Learn how to export a Kendo UI PivotGrid to Excel and in PDF."
 slug: exporting_functionality_pivotgridwidget
 position: 3